shift-devs/donation-timer/README.md

 ## Using the Timer
 - You can access the timer at: http://localhost:3080
-- You can access the WebSocket backend at: http://localhost:3003
+- You can access the WebSocket backend on port `3003`
-- You can access the PostgreSQL database at: http://localhost:5432 (Development Environment Only)
+- You can access the PostgreSQL database on port `5432` (Development Environment Only)